SherlockPsy/Life/06_INFRASTRUCTURE_LOGIC.md

 - performs no semantic ranking
 - asserts no truth

-Absence of retrieved private memory is meaningful.
+Absence of retrieved memory is meaningful.
-The system does not compensate.
+Infrastructure does not compensate.

 ---

-## IV.
-VECTOR FINGERPRINTS
+## V. VECTOR FINGERPRINTS

 ### 1. Purpose